CrankySupertoon/Suggestions-Bot/README.md

 # Suggestions-Bot
-A discord bot that adds reactions automatically to messages sent in a specific channel.
+A discord bot programmed in python that adds reactions automatically to messages sent in a specific channel.

 This bot was specifically made to add upvote and downvote emoji reactions to messages sent to a suggestion channel.